Jot it down. File and tag. Own the day.

 to be continued...

-Not every user was interested in NinerPad's GTD aspects.
-Instead, and attracted to its "quasi infinite" drawing canvas, they... just... drew.
+Some users, attracted to (distracted by?)
+NinerPad's quasi infinite drawing canvas, just... drew, leaving aside most of its core functionality.
 In a sense, they too were "getting things done", in their own way, and I like to think of that as one of NinerPad's greatest achievements.